 The number of people who mistakenly believe themselves to be born-again is quite large due to so much false teaching.
 Being born-again is so rare, even in Christian circles, that very few people can actually relate to or even begin to understand what an unequally yoked marriage looks like.
 In other words, they cannot see the big picture because they have not been granted the necessary regeneration or quickening of the Holy Spirit who enlightens the heart and mind.

 Even many who are themselves born-again fail to discern between genuine and spurious confessions, and as a result fail to recognize unequally yoked marriages because they credit many who are not born-again as though they were.
 All of these false professors give the appearance that Christians can live in unequally yoked marriages without much difficulty, which is not the case at all according to scripture.

-We see so many religious people in marriages with partners who are not religious thus thinking themselves to be in unequally yoked marriages.
+Vast numbers of religious people marry partners who are not religious, and it is from this large pool that people think they have seen or are in unequally yoked marriages.
 These marriages are much more common than actual unequally yoked marriages, and they throw into confusion all understanding on the subject.
 These marriages are effectually counterfeit unequally yoked marriages, which is why they cause so much confusion in understanding this issue.
-It can be said of these counterfeit marriages that the couple just needs to ride out the bumps in a marriage like any other married couple.
+It can be said of these counterfeit unequally yoked marriages that the couples just need to ride out the bumps in a marriage like any other married couple.
 But the same cannot be said for a couple who is truly unequally yoked.